-ABV means alcohol by volume and is the usual and recommended way of measuring the alcohol strength of drinks.
+ABV means alcohol by volume and is the standard way of measuring the alcohol strength of drinks.
 It specifies how many ml of pure ethanol are in a 100ml solution.
-To further standardize those numbers, ABV has to be measured at 68 °F or 20 °C. This standard is a commonly used way to measure alcohol content all across the globe.
+To further standardize those numbers, ABV gets measured at 68 °F or 20 °C. That is a global standard to measure alcohol content.

 There were two different ways to "proof" alcohol amounts: